dilyaraarynova/employees-admin-CRUD/README.md

 # employee-admin-CRUD
 This is a simple full-stack CRUD application for managing information about employees (name, email, age, salary) using PostgreSQL, Express.js, React.js and Node.js.
+Application is not deployed yet, but can be run locally.

 ## Features
 Add, edit, and delete employee records.